 Key Takeaway: Failure to comply with shipping regulations can have far-reaching and catastrophic results for people, companies, and the environment.

-Recurrent training must take place within two years (24 months) of the previous training, unless a relevant authority defines a shorter period.
+The IATA DGR requires recurrent training within 24 months of the previous training, unless a relevant authority defines a shorter interval.

-The DOT Hazmat Shipping regulations state that: Refresher – or recurrent – training is required at least every three years.
+The DOT HAZMAT Shipping regulations require recurrent training every three years.